ericzrinsky/osi/Getting Started with PI Vision Extensibility.md

 The Presentation layer controls what the user sees in PI Vision.
 The Presentation layer for a custom symbol is basic HTML with AngularJS for data and configuration binding.

-Create the presentation HTML file for the symbol in the ext folder and name it sym-_symbolPrimer_-template.html.
-Note that the name is important.
-PI Vision automatically looks for customer symbols based on this naming convention.
+1. Create the presentation HTML file for the symbol in the `ext` folder and name it `sym-_symbolPrimer_-template.html`.
+Please note, the name is important.
+PI Vision automatically looks for custom symbols based on this naming convention.

-Add the following content to the file:
+2. Add the following code to the file:

 ```html
 <div class="SymbolPrimerLayout" ng-style="{opacity: config.Opacity, background: config.BackgroundColor, color: MultistateColor || config.TextColor}">